hotosm/osm-merge/docs/mvum.md

 ## Dataset Bugs

+### Bad Geometry

+There are many instances where a highway in the MVUM data is a MultiLineString instead of just a LineString.
+The problem with these are sometimes the segments are far apart, with long sections with no data.
+These are all the same highway, just bad data.
+To me it looks like somebodies's GPS had a dropped signal in places when they were recording a track.

 ### Bad Reference Numbers

 In some areas the MVUM data has had an 5 or a 7 prefixed to the actual